dwmcnelis/formatlibrary-backup/README.md

 • A brief description of the format.<br>
 • Thumbnails representing Popular Decks, based on tournament entry frequency.<br>
 • Thumbnails of Recent Events, with links to Event Summaries.<br>
-• The Top 10 Players according to the format's Leaderboard (via RetroBot) .<br>
+• Top 10 Players from the format's live-updating Leaderboard (via RetroBot).<br>
 • An array of cards representing the format's Ban List.

 # Leaderboards

-Leaderboards can be opened as their own pages, expanding from 10 to up to 1000 players:
+Leaderboards from Format Overviews can be opened as their own pages, expanding from 10 to up to 1000 players:

 ![Leaderboard](/public/screenshots/Leaderboard.jpg)

 # Ban Lists

-Ban Lists can be opened as their own pages, primarily for the purpose of being linked:
+Ban Lists from Format Overviews can be opened as their own pages, primarily for the purpose of external linking:

 ![Ban-List](/public/screenshots/Ban-List.jpg)